Skip to main content

 Create scheduled task dialog with a daily briefing example

 Click Save.
 The task appears in your Scheduled list.
-From there you can open the detail view, edit, pause, run it now, or delete it.
+From there you can open the detail view, edit, run it now, or delete it.
+For recurring tasks, you can also pause or resume the schedule.
 You can also start a scheduled task from an agent’s editor.
-Click Schedule in the top bar to open the same dialog with that agent preselected.
+For a saved, non-template Agent, click Schedule in the top bar to open the same dialog with that Agent preselected.
+The button appears when Scheduled is enabled and the Agent does not already have a scheduled task.
+It is disabled once you reach your limit of 10 scheduled tasks.

 Choosing a frequency